esheldon/nsim/config/README.md

 - bdf
     - bdf01r01 terrible
         - was not keeping low arate, and many had low arate.
+    - bdf01r02
+        - better guessing and 2 pass.
+        - looks much better but not great
+    - bdf01r03
+        - trying draw_truth to see if improved.  a=2, which might be an issue?
+          Also prior during.

+          ? try making prior *very* thin for dev side and then fitting both dev and b+d and taking best?

     - bdf01rtest re-starting at guess from best likelihood helps.
         - fewer with low arate
         - Unfortunately I also was using prior during so not absolutely sure